National Income Accounting

 Capital Formation & Savings Rate

-Gross Capital Formation (GCF) = Gross Fixed Capital Formation (GFCF) + Change in Inventories + Valuables.
-GFCF is the most important component — it represents investment in plant, machinery, buildings, and infrastructure that increases the productive capacity of the economy.
-India's GFCF as percentage of GDP: approximately 31.3% (2023-24).
-This is high by global standards (world average approximately 25%, US approximately 21%, China approximately 42%).
-Gross Domestic Savings (GDS): India's GDS as percentage of GDP: approximately 30.2% (2023-24).
-Savings composition: Household savings (approximately 60% of total — financial savings in banks/MFs/insurance + physical savings in gold/real estate).
-Corporate savings (approximately 30% — retained profits).
-Government savings (approximately 10%, often negative — government dissaving when revenue deficit exists).
-Savings-Investment Gap: When investment exceeds domestic savings, the gap is filled by foreign capital (FDI, FPI, ECBs, NRI deposits).
-This shows up as the Current Account Deficit.
-India's CAD is approximately 1-2% of GDP — a manageable level.
-Trends: Savings rate peaked at 36.8% (2007-08) during the investment boom.
-Has declined to approximately 30% — driven by lower household financial savings (households shifted from bank deposits to real estate and consumption).
-Investment rate peaked at 39.3% (2007-08) and has declined to approximately 32%.
-The gap between the savings and investment peaks and current levels represents approximately 6-7% of GDP — recovering this "investment gap" is key to sustaining 8%+ growth.
-Incremental Capital Output Ratio (ICOR) = Investment / GDP Growth.
-India's ICOR is approximately 4 — meaning Rs 4 of investment is needed to generate Rs 1 of additional GDP.
-A lower ICOR indicates more efficient use of capital.
-India's ICOR has worsened from approximately 3 in the 2000s to approximately 4 now — reflecting inefficiency in investment (stalled projects, NPA-laden investments, delayed infrastructure).
+Gross Capital Formation = GFCF + Change in Inventories + Valuables.
+GFCF represents investment in plant, machinery, buildings, infrastructure — increasing productive capacity.
+India's GFCF: approximately 31.3% of GDP (2023-24), high by global standards (world average ~25%, US ~21%, China ~42%).
+Gross Domestic Savings: approximately 30.2% of GDP.
+Composition: household savings (~60% — financial + physical in gold/real estate), corporate savings (~30% — retained profits), government savings (~10%, often negative during revenue deficit).
+Savings-Investment Gap: when investment exceeds savings, the gap is filled by foreign capital (FDI, FPI, ECBs, NRI deposits), showing up as CAD.
+India's CAD is approximately 1-2% of GDP — manageable.
+Trends: savings peaked at 36.8% (2007-08), declined to ~30% as households shifted from bank deposits to real estate and consumption.
+Investment peaked at 39.3% (2007-08), declined to ~32%.
+Recovering this 6-7% GDP gap is key to sustaining 8%+ growth.
+ICOR (Incremental Capital Output Ratio) = Investment / GDP Growth.
+India's ICOR is approximately 4 — meaning Rs 4 of investment generates Rs 1 of additional GDP.
+This has worsened from ~3 in the 2000s, reflecting investment inefficiency (stalled projects, NPA-laden investments, delayed infrastructure).

 National Income Pioneers — India's Contribution

-India has a rich history of national income estimation, predating independence.
-Dadabhai Naoroji (1868): The "Grand Old Man of India" made the first estimate of India's national income in his book "Poverty and Un-British Rule in India."
-He estimated India's per capita income at Rs 20 per annum and used this to demonstrate the "Drain of Wealth" — how British policies were impoverishing India by extracting resources (tribute, profits, salaries of British officials) without adequate return.
-His work was foundational for the nationalist economic critique of colonial rule.
-William Digby (1899): British author who estimated India's per capita income at Rs 18 and called attention to mass poverty under colonial rule in "Prosperous British India."
-Findlay Shirras (1911, 1922): Estimated India's national income using income tax data and production estimates.
+India has a rich history of national income estimation.
+Dadabhai Naoroji (1868): the "Grand Old Man of India" made the first estimate in "Poverty and Un-British Rule in India."
+Estimated per capita income at Rs 20/year and used it to demonstrate the "Drain of Wealth" — how British policies impoverished India by extracting resources without return.
+Foundational for the nationalist economic critique.
+William Digby (1899): estimated per capita income at Rs 18, highlighting mass poverty under colonial rule.
+Findlay Shirras (1911, 1922): estimated national income using income tax and production data.
 V.K.R.V.
-Rao (1931-1940): Provided the first "scientific" estimate of India's national income using modern statistical sampling techniques.
-His estimate for 1931-32 was Rs 1,690 crore.
-He later served on the National Income Committee and was influential in establishing India's statistical framework.
-He is considered the father of national income estimation in India.
+Rao (1931-1940): provided the first "scientific" estimate using modern statistical sampling.
+His 1931-32 estimate was Rs 1,690 crore.
+He later served on the National Income Committee.
+Considered the father of national income estimation in India.
 R.C.
-Desai (1931): Estimated national income using occupation-based data.
-National Income Committee (1949): Chaired by P.C.
-Mahalanobis (later by D.R.
-Gadgil after Mahalanobis became involved with the Planning Commission).
-The committee published the first official national income estimates in 1954.
-It recommended the establishment of a permanent statistical organisation — leading to the creation of CSO in 1954.
+Desai (1931): estimated using occupation-based data.
+National Income Committee (1949): chaired by P.C.
+Mahalanobis (later D.R.
+Gadgil after Mahalanobis joined the Planning Commission).
+Published the first official estimates in 1954 and recommended establishing a permanent statistical organisation — leading to CSO's creation.
 P.C.
-Mahalanobis: While not primarily a national income economist, his contributions to Indian statistics (the Indian Statistical Institute, the Mahalanobis distance, the National Sample Survey, and the Mahalanobis Model for the Second Five Year Plan) laid the foundation for modern national income accounting in India.
-India's national income estimation has progressively improved with each base year revision, incorporation of new data sources (MCA21, GST data), and alignment with UN SNA standards.
+Mahalanobis: his contributions to Indian statistics (ISI, Mahalanobis distance, National Sample Survey, Second FYP model) laid the foundation for modern national income accounting.
+Estimation has progressively improved with each base year revision, new data sources (MCA21, GST), and alignment with UN SNA standards.

 Relevant Exams